 - Be 35-60 years old, unemployed on the day of application, and not dishonorably discharged;

 - Not be eligible for any other VA education benefit program such as the Post-9/11 GI Bill, Montgomery GI Bill, or Vocational Rehabilitation and Employment;

 - Not be enrolled in a federal or state job-training program within the last 180 days; and

 - Not receive VA compensation at the 100 percent rate due to individual unemployability (IU).

 “We’re gratified that 45,000 unemployed Veterans can begin the retraining they need to compete for in-demand jobs,” said VA Undersecretary for Benefits Allison A. Hickey.
 “We’re going to maintain the momentum of our outreach to make sure we get the maximum of 54,000 Veterans retrained in fiscal year 2013.”

 Veterans approved for VRAP are encouraged to enroll as soon as possible and begin training full-time in a VA-approved program of study at their local community college or technical school.
-The program of study must lead to an associate degree, a non-college degree, or a certificate for a high-demand occupation as defined by DOL.
+The program of study must lead to an associate degree, a non-college degree, or a certificate for a

 Some of the high-demand job training programs Veterans pursued in FY 2012 include- computer support specialist, general and operations manager, business operations specialist, and heating, air conditioning and refrigeration mechanic and installer.